Skip to content

 Getting a teenager to talk to you

 The best TV programmes to start conversations with teens are those with strong plot lines around friendship, family, dating and social issues.
-Think: Friends, Modern Family, soap operas (eg Hollyoaks), MTV Catfish, Married At First Sight, I’m A Celebrity – whatever your teen is watching, really! (see Top tips for communicating with teenagers if you are struggling here).
+Think: Friends, Modern Family, soap operas (eg Hollyoaks), MTV Catfish, Married At First Sight, I’m A Celebrity – whatever your teen is watching, really! (see Top tips for communicating with teenagers if you are struggling here – or watch our free short video on Talking to teens about difficult topics).

 Talking the Tough Stuff with Teens